La Guerre River

-The La Guerre River is a tributary of the south shore of lake Saint-François which is crossed to the east by the Saint Lawrence river.
+The La Guerre River is a tributary of the south shore of lake Saint-François which is crossed to the east by the St. Lawrence River.
 This river flows through the municipalities of Sainte-Barbe (MRC Beauharnois-Salaberry) and Saint-Anicet, in the Le Haut-Saint-Laurent Regional County Municipality, in the administrative region of Montérégie, in Quebec, in Canada.

 Geography

-The neighboring geographic slopes of the Saint-Louis river are:
+The neighboring geographic slopes of the Saint-Louis River are: